 IPVanish offers fast speed, strong encryption protocols, and a strict ‘zero logs policy’.

-Over 850 servers are spread across 60 countries, so finding a suitable connection should never be a problem.
+Over 1,300 servers out of 75 worldwide locations, so finding a suitable connection should never be a problem.

 It comes with 256-bit encryption on the OpenVPN protocol and accepts Bitcoin as a payment method.